|Presiding Partner (President)||George Heim (Past President - Al Traynham)|

 Stock Analysis: Jerry provided an analysis of our current holdings and his recommendations which is briefly summarized below:

-Buy/Hold: Jerry ranked 9 holds, with no buys.
+Buy/Hold: Jerry ranked 4 holds, with just one buy...UNH.

 · Education: No education segment was presented, since we have moved the educational report to the end of the meeting, where there usually is no time left.
-Sad for some, joy for others.
+Nevertheless, frustrated by our collective ignorance, our Education Partner, Doug Kallevig, took just one lousy minute to display several indexes on a single chart showing who's leading and lagging.

-Closing: It was 8:30, David Mitchell dropped the gavel.
+Closing: It was 8:30, George Heim dropped the gavel.

 We had 7 players for Liars' Poker with the inclusion of Dr. Dave and Tom Nyberg.
 We missed Tim Deegan, but were fortunate to have a good group playing.
 It started out with Dr. Dave determined to take the King of the Hill away from the pompous self-award bearing Norm Grant.
 After several failed costly attempts, Dave backed off.
 Art was his usual self, bidding conservatively sometimes, and then going forward like a madman with outrageous bids.
 Norm and Jerry were somewhat subdued all evening until late, when a miracle and a misstep by Tom Nyberg enabled the normally subdued Jerry to go for the Grand Slam.
 We were all shocked when he took the throne from Norm.
 Bill Kalina actually was a bit more aggressive, which caused him to overstep losing a few rounds.
 Sam, played brilliantly and left with a few bucks ahead.
 Art had a rough night...financially.
 As usual, Jerry made a few "love dates" during the game, as his mind seldom roams from "chicks" and "strippers", except when he was watching the Packers game on his phone.
 Winning KoftheH was a miracle.
 See photos below.